postmannen/steward/README.md

 - Timeout's can be specified on both the message, and the method.
 With other words a message can have a timeout, and for example if the method it will trigger is a shell command it can have it's own timeout so processes can have a timeout if they get stuck.

-- Setting the retries to `0` is the same as unlimited retries.

 ### Flags and configuration file

 Steward supports both the use of flags/arguments set at startup, and the use of a config file.
 But how it is used might be a little different than how similar use is normally done.